mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 #### Allowed Values
 Parameters | Description
 -----------|--------------
-serialNo | This represents the serial number of the device.
+type | This represents the type of device.
+This is a mandatory parameter in SBI 1.0.
+Allowed values here are "Biometric Device", "Finger", "Face" or "Iris".<br>"Biometric Device" - is a special type and used in case you are looking for "any" biometric device. specVersion | This represents the spec version of the SBI.
+This is a mandatory parameter in SBI 1.0, but when requested the response the SBI supporting this spec version should respond to the discovery call. serialNo | This represents the serial number of the device.
 This value should be the same as printed on the device (Refer [Physical ID](#physical-id)). deviceSubId | Allowed values are 0, 1, 2 or 3.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
 In the case of Finger/Iris it's 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
 The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap).<br><br>Wherever possible SBI must detect if the placement of biometrics is not in sync with the deviceSubId.
 For example, if the deviceSubId is selected as 1 and if a right slap is presented instead of left, SBI must provide appropriate messages. timeout | Max time after which the stream should close.
 This is an optional parameter and by default the value will be 5 minutes.
 All timeouts are in milliseconds.